digital-asset/docs.daml.com/docs/2.6.0/docs/deploy-daml/infrastructure-architecture/high-availability/basic-ha/overview.rst

 Participant Nodes
 ~~~~~~~~~~~~~~~~~

-The availability of a participant node shouldn't affect the availability of another participant node, except for the following workflows:
+The unavailability of a participant should only affect the availability of another participant node in the following workflows:

   1. Where they are both involved.
   2. When they have distinct visibility configurations, i.e. they manage different parties involved in the workflow.